Chatter

 2. A New York ten Spanish milled dollar note dated September 2, 1775; the back mentions the note was printed by John Hall.

 3. A South Carolina two shilling six pence note dated April 10, 1778.
 In general, the notes from South Carolina are quite artistic — this one pictures two cornocopia.
-(The denomonation is also known as half of a crown.)
+(The denomination is also known as half of a crown.)

 4. A New York City Water Works two shilling note dated January 6, 1776; third series.